ethbmc/ethbmc/README.md

 - Integration tests take a long time and should allways be run with optimizations (cargo test integra --release -- --ignored)
 - Some tests need a deployed parity instance, set PARITY_IP env var to the corresponding ip (PARITY_IP=127.0.0.1 cargo test parity -- --test-threads=1 --ignored)

-You can run all test with the supplied shell script (requires parity backend):
+You can run all test with the supplied shell script (requires archive patched parity node):
 ```
 	PARITY_IP=127.0.0.1 ./run_all_test.sh
 ```